 David: Thank you so much.

-For those you who might want to explore Worldviews Network the address is worldviews.net.
-The ask about podcast is produced on the campus of Arizona State University and is recorded in the Grassroots Studio, Allison's school of life sciences, which is an academic which unit of the college of liberal arts and sciences.
-Remember even though our program is not broadcast live you can still send us your questions about biology using our companion website.
-The address is askabiologist.asu.edu or you can just Google the words 'ask a biologist.'
+For those you who might want to explore Worldviews Network, the address is worldviews.net.
+The Ask A Biologist podcast is produced on the campus of Arizona State University and is recorded in the Grassroots Studio, housed in The School of Life Sciences, which is an academic unit of The College of Liberal Arts and Sciences.
+Remember, even though our program is not broadcast live, you can still send us your questions about biology using our companion website.
+The address is askabiologist.asu.edu, or you can just Google the words 'ask a biologist'.
 I'm Dr. Biology.

 [This episode was recorded in 2012.]